YOUR ABS AFTER BABY - HEALING YOUR MOMMY TUMMY.

 The deep core, or "powerhouse" as it’s often called, is the target for your flat tummy workouts.
 The core refers to the deep postural muscles of the lumbo-pelvic region which attach to and support the pelvis and lumbar spine (LOW BACK) – these are :

-1. The Transverse Abdominus (TVA) - The deepest abdominal muscle.
-The TVA runs horizontally across the abdomen and is recruited almost any time a limb moves.
-I like to refer to it as the "spanx" of the abs – lengthening, cinching and wrapping from front to back.
+1. The Transverse Abdominus (TVA) - Is the deepest abdominal muscle.
+The TVA runs horizontally across the belly - I like to refer to it as the "spanx" of the abs – lengthening, cinching and wrapping from front to back.
 (The image below shows how deep the TVA is, the superficial layers on top, and how they all attach at the midline to the linea alba)

 HOW HAS IT CHANGED?
-The TVA attaches at the midline of the body to connective tissue called the Linea Alba.This delicate tissue is stretched and in some cases torn during pregnancy which means the TVA is no longer connected all the way around.
-If you have had a C-section, this muscle has been forcibly pulled apart to bring the baby through.
+The TVA attaches at the midline of the body to connective tissue called the Linea Alba.This delicate tissue is stretched and in some cases torn during pregnancy as the belly grows, which means the TVA is no longer connected all the way around.
+If you have had a C-section, this muscle has been forcibly pulled apart to bring the baby out.

 2. The Pelvic Floor Muscles (PFM) -During your pregnancy you have heard people mention your pelvic floor a lot - Prepare to hear it a lot more!
 The Pelvic Floor is a series of muscles that acts as a supportive sling for the abdominal organs and spine.